Student Support Services

 E.M.
 Baker has a wide array of services to support the academic, physical, and emotional needs of all children.
 These services are a vital part of our comprehensive educational program.

 The School Psychologists serve as the case managers for all students who receive special education services.
 In addition, they conduct psychological evaluations as part of referrals to the Committee on Special Education (CSE).
 The School Psychologists also assist with screenings of all incoming Kindergarten students.
-Along with the School Social Workers, the School Psychologists are available to consult with teachers and meet with children when needed.
+Along with the School Social Worker and Elementary Counselor, the School Psychologists are available to consult with teachers and meet with children when needed.
 Children may meet for short-term counseling, as needed, for school-related concerns.
-Additionally, the School Psychologists and School Social Workers are available for consultation with parents and can serve as another resource for questions you may have about your child’s development, learning, and social skills.
+Additionally, the School Psychologists, School Social Worker, and Elementary Counselor are available for consultation with parents and can serve as another resource for questions you may have about your child’s development, learning, and social skills.

 Speech-Language Therapy addresses articulation problems and difficulties with receptive and expressive language.